MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Functions.md

 function Get-MyCommand { Get-Command @Args }
 ```

-You can use all of the parameters of `Get-Command` when you call the
+You can use all the parameters of `Get-Command` when you call the
 `Get-MyCommand` function.
 The parameters and parameter values are passed to the
 command using `@Args`.